-Okapi's Chennai team and local partners have been out in the field since spring collecting data and conducting in-depth interviews with flood-affected businesses and households in Chennai to identify ways that public, private, and philanthropic initiatives can a) help limit the immediate damage from environmental shocks like excess rainfall; and b) contribute to faster recovery and lesser long-run impact from the damage that does occur.
-We are grateful to Mercy Corps International and the International Growth Centre for their support and insights on the projects.
+Our latest report: Building Business Resilience: MSME Perspectives is OUT!
+See the full version and an executive summary here.
+The report is a culmination of months in-depth interviews with flood-affected businesses, experts, policymakers, and analysis to identify ways that public, private, and philanthropic initiatives can a) help limit the immediate damage from environmental shocks like excess rainfall; and b) contribute to faster recovery and lesser long-run impact from the damage that does occur.
+Thanks to Mercy Corps International, TANSTIA-FNF Service Centre, Nurture Trust, and Madras Chamber of Commerce and Industry for support and partnership.

 Stay tuned for the next report in the series - on Entrepreneurship & Employment after Resettlement - coming later this year.

 Ever wonder how those Pollution Under Control certificates get awarded?
 Or how the process might be strengthened to keep pollution a little more under control?
 Okapi's report (with TERI and the Shakti Sustainable Energy Foundation) on the institutional regime for inspection and maintenance of in-use vehicles is now out.
 Read it here.

 Okapi, in collaboration with WWF-India, is undertaking a study that seeks to identify challenges and opportunities in the clean energy innovation ecosystem, particularly for SMEs in order to better understand the key elements of the innovation ecosystem around SMEs addressing clean energy in India and the broader dynamics of this ecosystem.
 The ecosystem mapping analysis aspect of this Study will help policy makers, the finance community (government and private), and innovators better understand the key challenges faced by the SME sector, who the key actors are regionally and nationally, and how they can connect with and support innovators.